Intra-amniotic infection increases the risk of problems in the woman and in the fetus.

 Women are given antibiotics and drugs to lower body temperature, and delivery is scheduled as soon as possible.

 Intra-amniotic infection typically develops because bacteria from the vagina enter the uterus and infect the tissues around the fetus.
 Normally, mucus in the cervix, the membranes around the fetus, and the placenta prevent bacteria from causing infection.
 However, certain conditions can make it easier for bacteria to breach these defenses.
 For example, the membranes around the fetus may rupture too soon (called premature rupture of the membranes Prelabor Rupture of the Membranes (PROM) Prelabor rupture of the membranes is the leaking of amniotic fluid from around the fetus at any time before labor starts.
 After the membranes rupture, labor often soon follows.
 If labor does... read more ).
 Rarely, infection occurs when internal fetal monitoring Fetal monitoring Labor is a series of rhythmic, progressive contractions of the uterus that gradually move the fetus through the lower part of the uterus (cervix) and birth canal (vagina) to the outside world... read more is done.
 For this procedure, doctors monitor the fetus by inserting an electrode (a small round sensor attached to a wire) through the woman’s vagina and attached to the fetus’s scalp.

 Having bacteria that can cause infections in the genital tract also makes intra-amniotic infections more likely.
-These bacteria include group B streptococci and the bacteria that can cause sexually transmitted diseases or bacterial vaginosis.
 Women may not know that these bacteria are present, particularly if they have not had routine prenatal care, when tests for these bacteria would have been done.

 Intra-amniotic infection is also more likely if